gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/README.md

 [7] https://www.zhihu.com/question/34878706

 ## 3. Batch Normalization

+![](https://github.com/gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/blob/master/Neural%20network/Batch_normalization_formula.png)

+- **Covariate shift** means data distribution changes, BN reduces the distribution of neurons shifts.
+No matter how `z1` and `z2` changes, BN keeps there mean and std same.
+- The dimension of `beta` and `gamma` is `(n^l, 1)`, because BN is used to scale the mean and variance of the input `Z` of each neuron.
 - He initialization and ELU can reduce the vanishing gradients **at the begining of training**.
-- Address the vanishing gradients during **training**.
+BN can address the **vanishing gradients** during **training**.
 - **Batch** means evaluating the mean and standard deviation of the inputs over current mini-batch.
-- At test time, use the whole training set's mean and standard deviation.
 - BN can reduce vanishing gradients problem, less sensitive to the weight initialization, reduce the need for other regularization techniques (such as dropout).

-![](https://github.com/gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/blob/master/Neural%20network/Batch_normalization_formula.png)
+- At **test time**, use the whole training set's mean and standard deviation, i.e., **exponential weighted averages** of each mini-batch's `beta` and `gamma`.

 ## 4. Nerual Networks
 ### 4.1 Definition